dominiksinsaarland/Evidence_Historical_Mind_Perceptions_Natural_Language/README.md

-# What is (and was) a Person?} -- Evidence on Historical Mind Perceptions from Natural Language
+# What is (and was) a Person?
+Evidence on Historical Mind Perceptions from Natural Language